-SAP Leonardo is a collection of software and services that organizations can use to develop digital transformation applications.
+SAP Leonardo is an umbrella brand for SAP's collection of software and services that organizations can use to develop digital transformation projects.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.